 While hiring a new employee do a proper background verification to understand the past.
 It helps you understand if the employee had any past record of stealing etc. You can understand the general conduct and behavior of the employee.
 If a potential employee has a long history of improper conduct, the company should drop them.
 The hired employees should be properly trained to handle inventory appropriately and carry out stock-taking.

 Upgrade to Cloud-Based Inventory Management

 When you upgrade your inventory management from paperwork to cloud-based system, you get every data within a smart dashboard that has access to all your inventory movements.
 Purchase orders, inventory report will give access to all the stakeholders in the organization with a centralized database.
-You can manage supplier side, review and monitor stock list from the headquarters to eliminate any discrepancy.
+You can manage the supplier side, review, and monitor the stock list from the headquarters to eliminate any discrepancies.
 It also eliminates human errors with barcoding.
 It will track the location of the inventory from the point of origin to the point of sale and produce logs for all the users that logged into the system.

 Make sure that each day the employees are leaving the premises ensuring they have done their part in keeping the shrinkage to the minimum.
 Empower them to take the decision to do the best for the interest of the organization.
 Rewards and appreciations work wonders to make employees take responsibility.
 When you make them accountable, they make sure nobody tampers with their part of the inventory.

 Educate employees about the latest fraud trends and help prevent them from being fooled.
 Make them understand that when the company takes a hit due to shrinkage, they are going to get affected as well with the damage and losses as it will hamper their growth.
 In this way, they will put maximum effort to avoid any glitches or errors on their part.

 Make Regular Maintenance Of Storage Area